 The potential for basis risk exists when variable interest payments on the Agency's bonds do not equal variable interest receipts payable by the counterparty under the associated swap.
 The variable rate the Agency pays on its bonds resets weekly, but the variable rate received on its swaps is based upon a specified percentage of the one-month taxable LIBOR rate or the SIFMA index rate, plus a specified spread if the swap relates to tax-exempt bonds.
 Basis risk will vary over time due to inter-market conditions.
-As of June 30, 2014, the interest rate on the Agency's variable rate tax-exempt debt ranged from 0.05% to 0.07% per annum while the variable interest rate on the Agency's variable rate taxable debt was 0.15% per annum.
-As of June 30, 2014, the interest rate on the Agency's variable rate taxable debt was 0.15% per annum while the variable interest rate on the swaps ranged from 0.15% to 0.20% per annum.
-In order to reduce the cumulative effects of basis risk on the swaps relating to tax-exempt variable rate debt, the determination of the spread from one-month LIBOR payable by the counterparty under the swap was based upon a regression analysis of the long-term relationship between one-month LIBOR and the tax-exempt variable rate SIFMA index (which ordinarily would approximate the weekly variable rate on the Agency's tax-exempt variable rate on the Agency's tax-exempt variable rate on the Agency's tax-exempt variable rate bonds).
+As of June 30, 2014, the interest rate on the Agency's variable rate tax-exempt debt ranged from 0.05% to 0.07% per annum while the variable interest rate on the associated swaps ranged from 0.14% to 0.41% per annum.
+As of June 30, 2014, the interest rate on the Agency's variable rate taxable debt was 0.15% per annum while the variable interest rate on the corresponding swaps ranged from 0.15% to 0.20% per annum.
+In order to reduce the cumulative effects of basis risk on the swaps relating to tax-exempt variable rate debt, the determination of the spread from one-month LIBOR payable by the counterparty under the swap was based upon a regression analysis of the long-term relationship between one-month LIBOR and the tax-exempt variable rate SIFMA index (which ordinarily would approximate the weekly variable rate on the Agency's tax-exempt variable rate bonds).